PSSRA/pssra.github.io/content/join/national.md

 ## Local Comrades
 - Member of the public as far as National SRA is concerned
 - Yearly donation: $25, may be waived by Chapter Treasurer
-- Only allowed to vote in elections for some chapter officers, and not on bylaws amendments
+- Only allowed to vote in elections for some chapter officers
+- Not allowed to vote on bylaws amendments
 - Allowed to serve in local-chapter-only leadership roles

 Please email [join@pugetsoundsra.org](mailto:join@pugetsoundsra.org) if you have any questions about the difference between these options!

+If you are interested in joining as a Local Comrade, please inquire over email and we'll send instructions.